lunartechfreek/pawfect-pups/TESTING.md

 #### Contact Page

-On the contact page i found my common heading issue but also found two new ones.
+On the contact page I found my common heading issue but also found two new ones.
 I had used a `<br>` element in my in the info box to separate the contact details and the address.
 This failed the validation.
-To fix this i removed the `<br>` element and instead made an id on the second list element and added a margin to the bottom to push the other list items down.
+To fix this I removed the `<br>` element and instead made an id on the second list element and added a margin to the bottom to push the other list items down.

-The second issue i encountered was in my table containing the opening times.
+The second issue I encountered was in my table containing the opening times.
 I had only used one row on the bottom of the table to state that we are closed on sundays so therefore didn't need an opening and closing time.
-To fix this i added a blank row which fixed the issue.
+To fix this I added a blank row which fixed the issue.

 ![Classes Page Validation](docs/readme-files/w3c-contact.png)